hydroshare/IrodsShare/doc/source/usage.rst

 The invitation system is a state-machine model of sharing, to wit:

-1. One user invites another to a group with :py:meth:`HSAccessiCore.invite_user_to_group`.
+1. One user invites another to a group with :py:meth:`HSAccessCore.invite_user_to_group`.
 2. The user can:
    a.
 List invitations through :py:meth:`HSAccessCore.get_group_invitations_for_user`.
    b.
 Accept invitations through :py:meth:`HSAccessCore.accept_invitation_to_group`.